-A 20-member Board of Governors is responsible for planning and coordinating development and operation of the State System and its 10 member universities.
+A 20-member Board of Governors is responsible for planning and coordinating development and operation of the State System and its 14 member universities.
 The Board establishes broad educational, fiscal and personnel policies, and oversees the efficient management of the State System.
-Among other tasks, the Board appoints the chancellor and university presidents, approves new academic programs, sets tuition, and coordinates and approves the annual State System operating budget.
+Among other tasks, the Board appoints the chancellor and university presidents, approves new academic programs, sets tuition, and co-ordinates and approves the annual State System operating budget.

 Eleven Board members are appointed to four-year terms by the Governor of Pennsylvania; five of these must be trustees selected from among the membership of the Councils of Trustees of the State System universities.
 Their appointments are confirmed by the State Senate.
-Three students - appointed by the Board - serve until graduation.
+Three students, selected from among the universities' student government association presidents, serve on the Board until graduation.
 Four legislators are selected by the majority and minority leaders of the House of Representatives and Senate; their terms run concurrent with the legislative session.
 The Governor of Pennsylvania or a designee also is a Board member, as is the state secretary of education or a designee.